Don't Move (2004 film)

 Don't Move (Non ti muovere) is a 2004 Italian film directed by Sergio Castellitto.
-It stars Penélope Cruz, Claudia Gerini, Elena Perino and the director himself.
+It stars Penélope Cruz, Claudia Gerini, Angela Finocchiaro and the director himself.
 Both Castellitto and Cruz received critical praise for their performances, as well as several awards, including the prestigious David di Donatello.
 It was screened in the Un Certain Regard section at the 2004 Cannes Film Festival.

 Plot

 Timoteo, a surgeon, gets the shocking news that his fifteen-year-old daughter Angela has been seriously injured in a motorcycle accident.
 As she is operated upon, Timoteo looks out of a window to see (or imagines seeing) a woman, her back facing him, proceeding to sit down on a chair in the rain outside.
 He notices her prominent red heels and turns away in disbelief, indicating he was familiar with them.
 His subsequent reminiscences about an old affair comprise the remainder of the film.

 A subsequent scene shows Timoteo sitting in a bar in an unfamiliar location on a hot day.
 Italia, a woman of Albanian origin working at the bar and wearing red heels, offers to let him make a seemingly important call from her home.
 The inebriated Timoteo, having entered her flat, rapes Italia and subsequently pretends to fall in love with her.
 He learns from her, among other things, she was sexually abused in her childhood by a dress salesman (who is later revealed to be her father).
 He decides to leave his wife Elsa and conveys this to Italia but, just as he is about to come clean, he discovers that Elsa is pregnant.
 Meanwhile, Italia also becomes pregnant with his child.
 Timoteo, now in a real dilemma, cannot gather the courage to confront Elsa in her condition.
 Italia, unaware of this, interprets Timoteo's hesitation as a lack of commitment on his part and is heartbroken by this perceived betrayal.
 Later, Timoteo encounters a seemingly unstable Italia dancing frenziedly outside her house.
 On his chiding her, Italia tells him agitatedly that she has had their child aborted at a nearby gypsy's, adding bitterly it was for the best as she would not have made a good mother anyway.
 Greatly disturbed by this development, Timoteo leaves and goes home to his pregnant wife.